snaplove/snapixetyespfnfhunted/README.md

 					for _, pos3D in ipairs(corners) do
 						local pos2D, onScreen = camera:WorldToScreenPoint(pos3D)
-						-- pos2D is a Vector3 where X,Y are screen coords and Z is depth; onScreen is boolean if onScreen and pos2D.Z > 0 then pointsOnScreen = pointsOnScreen + 1
+						if onScreen and pos2D.Z > 0 then
+							pointsOnScreen = pointsOnScreen + 1
 							minX = math.min(minX, pos2D.X)